fallen-icarus/cardano-swaps/README.md

 Even more concerning is that, even if governance tokens are fairly distributed, this doesn't change the fact that a liquidity pool can only be delegated to one stake pool.
 Fractionalizing liquidity pools help but it still results in a more centralized PoS blockchain than if each user was able to delegate their assets independently.

 ### Programmable Swaps
-Programmable Swaps are a more promising design than liquidity pools and was first proposed by Axo (formerly known as Maladex).
+Programmable Swaps are a more promising design than liquidity pools and were first proposed by Axo (formerly known as Maladex).
 However, in Axo's [whitepaper](https://www.axo.trade/whitepaper.pdf), there is no mention of giving users full delegation control of their own assets.
 When they were asked on discord about it, they said it was possible but delegation control would not be included in the first version.

 ### The Cardano-Swaps DEX
 Cardano-Swaps took inspiration from Axo's programmable swaps design but added delegation control as a foundational feature. `cardano-swaps` is the name of the CLI program included to help use the DEX.